pajicadvance/simple-smithing-overhaul/README.md

 Flint and regular whetstones can repair unenchanted items only.
 Enchanted items can only be repaired with enchanted whetstones.
 The enchanted whetstone has to contain all enchantments that are on the enchanted item you want to repair at levels equal or higher than the ones on the item.
 Enchantments can be added to whetstones by enchanting them in the enchanting table like books or in the anvil by combining them with enchanted books.

 Flint is good for one repair and is consumed on use.
-Whetstones have a fixed durability of 12, with each repair taking off 1 durability.
+Whetstones have a durability of 6, with each repair having a chance to damage it by 1.
 Whetstones themselves can only be repaired in the anvil with quartz.

 ![whetstone](https://cdn.modrinth.com/data/cached_images/281069961f02641377ef6b08c5134a0c4d55007b.png)